Site Search

 Through "Work Style Reform NOW," a regular message from the president sent out within the company, we inform employees of the importance of health, as well as the importance of correcting long working hours and being conscious of how we use our time, which are the foundation of health.

-In addition to conducting regular health checkups and stress checks based on the Industrial Safety and Health Act, we also provide comprehensive medical checkups, women's health checkups to prevent diseases specific to women, influenza vaccinations, interviews with industrial physicians, online counseling, etc. In addition to holding "self-care training" for all employees and "line care training" for managers, we are also working to raise employee awareness by visualizing vacation acquisition status in real time, which will lead to promoting vacation acquisition.
+In addition to regular health checkups and stress checks based on the Occupational Health and Safety Law, we also offer physical examinations, women's health checkups to prevent diseases specific to women, influenza vaccinations, consultations with industrial physicians, and online counseling.
+In addition, the company holds "self-care training" for all employees and "line-care training" for managers, and promotes employee awareness by visualizing the use of leave in real time, thereby encouraging employees to take leave.

-We have introduced Group Long-Term Disability Insurance (GLTD) and Group Medical Insurance as employee benefit programs to protect the lives of employees and their families from unforeseen work-related disabilities, allowing them to focus on recovery with peace of mind and support their early return to work.
+We have introduced Group Long-Term Disability Insurance (GLTD) and group medical insurance as a benefit program to protect the lives of employees and their families from unforeseen work-related disabilities, allowing them to focus on medical treatment with peace of mind and helping them return to work at an early date.

 Tanseisha has been conducting employee opinion surveys every two years since 2016.
 We consider this survey important in order to continue being a "good company" that balances "employee happiness at work" with "high performance" and to become an even better company.
 Based on the survey results, we link them to environmental improvement activities for the whole company and each department.
 In addition, with the aim of strengthening communication between employees and improving engagement, we also promote communication with employees' families by publishing the in-house newsletter "TANSEI-zine" and holding family days where employees' families can tour the office.